Sacramento Truck Accident Lawyer

 - Repair shop that works on the truck

-- The company that manufactured the trailer
+- Company that manufactured the trailer

-- The company that leased the trailer
+- Company that leased the trailer

 Determining who is liable will involve considerable investigation on the part of your attorney.
 Even if the truck driver appears to be completely at fault, that does not absolve any of the other parties from liability.
-For example, if a truck company allows an undertrained driver to operate their vehicle, then the company could be held liable.
+For example, if a trucking company allows an undertrained driver to operate their vehicle, then the company could be held liable.
 Your lawyer will obtain:

 - All accident reports